 In order to ensure enough application assistants are available throughout the state at all times, Safe at Home provides initial trainings to advocates several times a year.
 Continuing education is provided on an as-needed basis to teach application assistants about legislative changes to the program, to train victim advocates about the unique safety needs of Safe at Home participants, and to keep application skills up to date.
 Beyond this training and ongoing support, the community-based organizations and individual staff are not compensated by Safe at Home.

-Chart 2 shows the number of application assistants accredited to assist with the Safe at Home application process as of December 31, 2017, as well as the number of victim advocates who were either initially trained to be partners or who were provided with continuing education during the 2017 calendar year in order to keep their application assistant skills up to date.
+Chart 2, Safe at Home Application Assistant Activity, shows the number of application assistants accredited to assist with the Safe at Home application process as of December 31, 2018, as well as the number of victim advocates who were either initially trained to be partners or who were provided with continuing education during the 2018 calendar year in order to keep their application assistant skills up to date.